World-class inquiry-based learning

 Science includes the major experimental sciences, Biology, Chemistry, Physics, as well as our new offering Environmental Systems and Societies.
 Students learn fundamental research and scientific inquiry skills, developed through extensive work in our state-of-the-art-labs.
 They gain an appreciation for scientific phenomena, advanced tools and method used in the field of science as well as pressing environmental issues impacting our planet

 Mathematics, students gain an appreciation for the beauty of mathematics through two different courses.
 While both cover the same core content, they have different emphases.
 Math Analysis and Approaches focuses on developing mathematical thinking skills through algebraic methods, while Math Applications and Interpretation looks at real world applications through modelling and statistics.
 Students of both courses will write a math exploration that allows them to explore mathematics in an area of their interest.

 In Visual Arts, students learn art theory and develop their own abilities through workbooks and original compositions.
 Students are taught to respect and evaluate a range of ideas and views as they widen their knowledge and practical abilities across a range of artistic media.

-Every year, many IB course students participate in the Global Challenge Program (GCP).
+Every year, many IB course students participate in the CAS International Expeditions.
 These students are selected by the school and participate in various international conferences and activities around the world. （A portion of these expenses are borne by the school.） To date, our students have participated in activities in various countries and regions, including Australia, Canada, China, Denmark, Indonesia, Hong Kong, Hungary, South Korea, and the UK.
-Through their experience on the GCP, students not only deepen their knowledge and understanding of various international issues by researching and proposing solutions to them, they also acquire the ability to interact and connect with junior and senior high school students from around the world.
+Through their experience on the CAS International Expeditions, students not only deepen their knowledge and understanding of various international issues by researching and proposing solutions to them, they also acquire the ability to interact and connect with junior and senior high school students from around the world.